roguehistory/Hist_Digh3814/content/en/week/11/augmented-reality.md

 ### Conclusion

 This is a very basic example of something that could be done.
-If you explore the tutorial link I shared up above, you should be able to build more complex experiences.
+If you explore the tutorial links I shared up above, you should be able to build more complex experiences.
 You could, for instance, set up _relative_ positioning, so that assets appear in space relative to the user, wherever they may be.
 You could then code in _all_ of your gravestones, and bring the graveyard to your users.
 You could set things up so that text or location markers appear.
 You could set things up so that audio plays, and the voices of the dead whisper to you...

 {{< youtube wAdbynt4gyw >}}